Trendyol/stove/docs/how-to-write-tests/Application-Aware/Spring-Boot/0001-tuning-app.md

 # Tuning the application's entry point

-In a Spring application you usually have an entry point.
-If we assume that your application has a standard `main` function, here how we will change it:
+Let's say the application has a standard `main` function, here how we will change it:

 === "Before"